zulip/zulip/docs/production/maintain-secure-upgrade.md

 ```

 and Zulip will automatically fetch the relevant Git commit and upgrade
-to the that version of Zulip.
+to that version of Zulip.

 By default, this uses the main upstream Zulip server repository
 (example below), but you can configure any other Git repository by